wawszczakd/MRJP-projects/project-2/README.md

 This project is an implementation of the Latte compiler in Haskell.
 Latte is a simple imperative language inspired by Java and designed for educational purposes.
-The compiler (`latc_llvm`) currently supports:
+The compiler (`latc_llvm`) supports:

 - Type checking
 - Code generation in LLVM

 ## Optimizations

-The following optimizations have been implemented so far:
+The following optimizations have been implemented:
 - SSA Form: The compiler uses Static Single Assignment form, avoiding `alloca`.
 - Constant Propagation: Simple expressions are evaluated at compile time, and constants are propagated throughout the code.